breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-05-20-stone-bowl-crispy-rice.markdown

 ![](/assets/images/2019-05-20-stone-bowl-crispy-rice/rice-image1.JPG){:class="medium border centered"}

-2) Although rice crisps at high temperatures, heat your pan somewhere below medium and low heat.
+2) Although rice crisps at high temperatures, heat your pan somewhere between medium and low heat.
 Relying on such low heat is counterintuitive, but using a lid will ensure that enough heat is trapped to get the rice where it needs to go.
 Here's what my flame looked like.
 You can see how low it was:

 ![](/assets/images/2019-05-20-stone-bowl-crispy-rice/rice-image2.JPG){:class="medium border centered"}